Professional & Financial Services UK-wide

 If you answered no to any practising certificate or PII item

 Failure to renew practising certificates by 31 October means your solicitors cannot lawfully practise.
-Failure to hold qualifying PII from 1 October is a serious regulatory breach that may result in SRA intervention.
+Practising without qualifying PII is a serious regulatory breach — if cover lapses you enter a 30-day extended policy period then a 60-day cessation period, after which you must close.
 Act on any outstanding items immediately.